Venezuelan Vice-President Maduro gives annual address

 He also used his speech to announce that the Mr Chavez had appointed former vice-president Elias Jaua as Venezuela's new foreign minister.

-The post was previously held by Mr Maduro.'Health improving'
+The post was previously held by Mr Maduro.

 The vice-president saluted National Assembly president, Diosdado Cabello, and dismissed rumours that they are political rivals.